SageHack/hacklair/content/notes/pirateparty.md

 description = "What is the Pirate Party political movement and how to get involved."
 +++

-The Pirate Party as political movement that supports civil rights, direct democracy, reform of copyright and patent law, the free sharing of knowledge, information privacy, transparency, freedom of information, anti-corruption and network neutrality.
+The Pirate Party is political movement that supports civil rights, direct democracy, reform of copyright and patent law, the free sharing of knowledge, information privacy, transparency, freedom of information, anti-corruption and network neutrality.

 Pirate Parties International represents and support its members around the globe.